AhmedGamal905/notly/README.md

 # Notly

-A note app build-in Flutter Dart, Which can help you on your daily tasks or lists such as your shopping list.
+A note app built in Flutter Dart, Which can help you on your daily tasks or lists such as your shopping list.

 ## Download Apk